illinois-ceesd/summer-reu-2021/README.md

 ---

 These tutorials were prepared by N E Davis for the [Center for Exascale-Enabled Scramjet Design](https://ceesd.illinois.edu/) in 2021.
 The program's design was inspired by the [Los Alamos National Laboratory Computational Physics Student Summer Workshop](https://www.lanl.gov/org/padwp/adx/computational-physics/summer-workshop/index.php).
-Some material draws from my 2015–16 course ME 498CF “Computational Fluid Dynamics”.
+Some material draws from the 2015–16 course ME 498CF “Computational Fluid Dynamics”.

 All materials are produced under the aegis of the University of Illinois, ©2021.
 I (N E Davis) furthermore make the materials available under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.